Backward stochastic differential equations with nonlinear Young drivers I

 Finally, if $(\widehat{Y},\widehat{Z})\in \mathfrak{B}_{p,k}(u,v)$ is a solution of \eqref{e:BSDE-Phi'} on $[u,v]$, then \eqref{e:bd-(Y,Z)} holds with $(\tilde{Y}, \tilde Z)$ and $(Y, Z)$ replaced by $(\widehat{Y}, \widehat Z)$, which implies that $|(\widehat{Y},\widehat{Z})|_{p,k;[u,v]}\le R_{0}$. \end{proof}

-To obtain a uniform bound for the solution, we need the following a priori estimate. \begin{lemma} Assume \ref{(H1)} holds.
+In order to obtain a uniform bound for the solution, we establish the following \emph{a priori} estimate. \begin{lemma} Assume \ref{(H1)} holds.
 Let $\delta$ be the same as in Proposition~\ref{prop:ball-invariance}.
 For any fixed $S\in[0,T]$, if $(Y,Z)$ is a solution of \eqref{e:ourBSDE} on $[S,T]$, then we have

 where $T_{n} := (T-n\delta)\vee S$, $n\ge 0$; $\lfloor a\rfloor$ is the biggest integer not greater than $a$; $C$ is a positive constant that only depends on $\Theta$. \end{lemma}

 \begin{proof} We prove these estimates by induction.
 Firstly, note that for any nonnegative sequences $\{r_n, n\ge 0\}$ and $\{R_n, n\ge 1\}$ that satisfy the following equalities with a positive constant $A,$